Sample-path large deviations for a class of heavy-tailed Markov additive processes: Preliminaries

 \subsection{Background from Markov chain theory}

-\todo{get rid of the introduction to the splitting chain (muted)} We review some concepts from Markov chain theory.
+We review some concepts from Markov chain theory.
 We begin by introducing two conditions on general Markov chains.
 A Markov chain on some general state space $(\mathbb S,\mathcal S)$ with transition kernel $P$ satisfies a drift condition \eqref{condition: drift} if